-There are many benefits to implementing remote working for your business, but it can only be a success if you have a strong policy in place!
+There are many benefits to remote working for your business, but it can only be a success if you have a firm policy!

-You policy will need to layout the expectations in regards to employees and employer, as well as the all the processes and procedures employees will need to go through.
-Here are some ideas of areas to need cover in your policy!
+Your policy will need to lay out the expectations regarding employees and employers and all the processes and procedures employees must undergo.
+Here are some ideas of areas you to need cover in your policy!

 Define the scope

 Outline which roles within your organisation are eligible for remote work.
 Take into consideration client-facing responsibilities, software limitations and cybersecurity risks.